syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 ---
 ## MDI/ TDI functionalities

-The MDI and TDI functionalities is applicable for the Document window in the DockingManager.
+The MDI and TDI functionalities are applicable for the Document window in the DockingManager.

 The Document window can be displayed in both Multiple Document Interface and Tabbed Document Interface.
-To switch this functionality between MDI / TDI mode for the Document window, set the property **ContainerMode** with its respective values.
+To switch this functionality between MDI and TDI mode for the Document window, set the property **ContainerMode** with its respective values.

-By default, the document state window will be in TDI mode, that display tab as tabbed document.
+By default, the document state window is in TDI mode, with the display tab as tabbed document.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="DockingManager1" UseDocumentContainer="True"  ContainerMode="TDI">